luisleee/blog/source/_posts/power.users.md

 Power Users get their companies to buy them 130MHz 80586 PS/4s with 100MB RAM and 5-gigabyte optical drives, which they bring home:

-   - to run Lotus 1-2-3G spreadsheets, producing PostScript graphs of their mortgage repayments;
+- to run Lotus 1-2-3G spreadsheets, producing PostScript graphsof their mortgage repayments;

 - to DTP stern memos forbidding their Real Programmers from using unregistered shareware and PD utilities at work.
-For this task, they get their computer upgraded with a 4096x4096, 12 billion colour hyper-VGA video display, and the memo employs a minimum of seven different fonts, plus bolding and italics, with at least five revisions to correct spelling errors, and to order the Cc: list in the most politically acceptable manner), and
+For this task,they get their computer upgraded with a 4096x4096, 12 billion colour hyper-VGA video display, and the memo employs a minimum of seven different fonts, plus bolding and italics, with at least five revisions to correct spelling errors, and to order the Cc: list in the most politically acceptable manner), and

 - to play pirate copies of Tetris and PC-Golf which they haven't realised are infected with a virus.

 Power Users scold their children for referring to their machines as personal computers.
 "It's NOT a PC, Jimmy, it's my Professional